XxrzxX/eCDFP-Notes/roadmap-and-my-experience.md

 I recommend using [Blue Cape Security's Practical Windows Forensics Lab](https://github.com/bluecapesecurity/PWF) as it provides a comprehensive guide that will help you build your lab easily, offering step-by-step instructions and practical insights to enhance your understanding of digital forensics.
 Setting up a well-equipped lab will greatly assist in mastering the process of collecting and analyzing evidence.

-Personally, I didn’t follow the INE course due to the lack of a subscription.
+Personally, I didn’t follow the INE course.
 Instead, I relied on resources available online, which I have compiled on my GitHub.

 ## RoadMap 🛣